 Some Practical Tips for Visiting Amsterdam

-• If you don’t absolutely have to, don’t come to Amsterdam by car.
-We came from Belgium and visited Amsterdam for just one day and parking cost us 50 EUR.
+- If you don’t absolutely have to, don’t come to Amsterdam by car.
+We once drove from Belgium to visit Amsterdam for just one day and parking cost us 50 EUR.
+It’s even more expensive now.

 READ ALSO: Info & Tips for Visiting Amsterdam